 One of the groups often featured at the Atlanta concerts was The Lefevres, who later became known as The Nelons.
 It would be a mild understatement to say that Karen had aspirations of singing with this talented family.
 In fact, that aspiration became her greatest desire, and in 1981, this dream became a reality when Karen was invited to travel with her favorite group.
 She remained with The Nelons for 10 years, gaining the respect of industry peers and fans alike with her exceptional vocal ability and caring personality.

 Finally in 1991, the realization of yet another dream came to pass when Karen and her sister, Susan, with Karen’s husband Rickey, organized the musical entourage of Karen Peck and New River.
 Today the New River team consists vocally of Karen, Susan, and Jeff Hawes.
-Additionally, Karen’s husband, Rickey, serves as the group’s road manager and sound technician.
+Additionally, Karen’s husband, Rickey, serves as the group’s road manager and sound technician, Karen and Rickey’s son, Matthew, plays guitar, and their daughter, Kari, is the group’s product manager and multi-media coordinator, making New River a complete family affair.
 Susan’s husband, David, is the founder and owner of the Jackson Steel Guitar Company.
-Dawn Hughes has traveled with the group since year 2000 as Karen Peck and New River’s assistant making New River a complete family affair.

 New River sets a new standard for musical perfection with rich vocal harmony that is shaded with the sophistication of Southern Gospel, country and progressive musical sounds.
 New River today stands not only as a talented and successful recording artist, but more importantly, effective messengers presenting the Gospel, through Jesus Christ.